-- ► Recommendation 1.6: Provide a mix of housing types near employment supporting land uses - ➤ Recommendation 1.7: Encourage and accommodate economic growth - Design Guideline 1.6-7.1: Producing and selling goods and services are principal determinants of the economic vitality of the Region.
-Industrial, retail, and office uses should meet the following guidelines to strengthen the Region's economy: - · Locate a variety of housing types in proximity to employmentgenerating land uses to provide opportunities for living in proximity to work, including adequate multifamily housing in areas with a concentration of retail and other lower-wage jobs.
-61 - Have available water supply, sanitary sewer service, stormwater drainage facilities, and power supply - Have ready access to the arterial street and highway system - o Have properly located points of ingress and egress controlled to prevent congestion on adjacent arterial streets - Use site design emphasizing integrated nodes or centers, rather than linear strips - · Use site design appropriately integrating the site with adjacent land uses - Be served by local transit service, including bus routes, flexible shuttles, or shared-ride taxis
+- ➤ Recommendation 1.6: Provide a mix of housing types near employment supporting land uses - ➤ Recommendation 1.7: Encourage and accommodate economic growth - Design Guideline 1.6-7.1: Producing and selling goods and services are principal determinants of the economic vitality of the Region.
+Industrial, retail, and office uses should meet the following guidelines to strengthen the Region's economy: - o Locate a variety of housing types in proximity to employmentgenerating land uses to provide opportunities for living in proximity to work, including adequate multifamily housing in areas with a concentration of retail and other lower-wage jobs.59 - Have available water supply, sanitary sewer service, stormwater drainage facilities, and power supply - o Have ready access to the arterial street and highway system - Have properly located points of ingress and egress controlled to prevent congestion on adjacent arterial streets - Use site design emphasizing integrated nodes or centers, rather than linear strips - Use site design appropriately integrating the site with adjacent land uses - o Be served by local transit service (applies to industrial, retail, and office uses located within, or in proximity to, Mixed-Use City Center, Mixed-Use Traditional Neighborhood, Small-Lot Traditional Neighborhood, and Medium Lot Neighborhood areas)60

-The job/housing balance analysis presented in the regional housing plan and subsequent updates identifies areas of the Region that may have a potential shortage of multifamily housing compared to lower-wage jobs and/or modest single-family housing compared to moderate wage jobs.
+59 The job/housing balance analysis presented in the regional housing plan and subsequent updates identifies areas of the Region that may have a potential shortage of multifamily housing compared to lower-wage jobs and/or modest single-family housing compared to moderate wage jobs.
 The regional housing plan is documented in SEWRPC Planning Report No. 54, A Regional Housing Plan for Southeastern Wisconsin: 2035, March 2013.